samecrowder/ac215_MSMBAllstars/README.md

 **Setup GCS Bucket**
 1. Head to [GCP Console](https://console.cloud.google.com/home/dashboard).
-2. Search for "Buckets" from the top search box OR go to: "Cloud Storage" > "Buckets" and create a new bucket with an appropriate bucket name e.g. "platepals-test".
+2. Search for "Buckets" from the top search box OR go to: "Cloud Storage" > "Buckets" and create a new bucket with an appropriate bucket name e.g. "msmballstars-test".
 3. Click done.
 This will create a new GCS Bucket.

 **Set GCP Credentials**